tmforum-oda/oda-ca-docs/Decision-Log/0015-ai-gateway-for-llm-access.md

 ## Consequences

-• All agent-based components must route LLM interactions through the AI Gateway.
+• All agent-based components must route LLM interactions through the AI Model Gateway.
-• Canvas and reference implementations must include AI Gateway integration examples.
+• Canvas and reference implementations must include AI Model Gateway integration examples.
 • Governance and compliance teams gain visibility into AI usage.
+• Introduces potential latency in LLM interactions due to policy enforcement and routing overhead.
+Performance monitoring and optimization strategies should be considered in implementation.
 • Future decisions may define specific guardrail policies and auditing schemas.